-2. Late Admissions and Early Withdrawals
+2.1-2 Late Admissions and Early Withdrawals

 Students will be allowed to transfer into the school before the beginning of the 4th quarter if places are available.
-They must have been a full-time student during the current academic year up to the point of transfer.
+They must have been full-time students during the current academic year up to the point of transfer.
 Students must provide transfer grades from their previous school.
 When students withdraw during the academic year, transfer grades will be provided up to the exact date of withdrawal.
-When a student's withdrawal is unavoidable and a significant proportion (80%) of a semester has been covered, the Head of School may issue semester grades on the basis of work completed.
+When a student's withdrawal is unavoidable and a significant proportion (80%) of a semester has been covered, the head of the division may issue semester grades on the basis of work completed.